ORGANIZERS

 Indigenous Peoples' Day

 Celebrated on the second Monday of October to honor the cultures and histories of the Native American people.
-The day is centered around reflecting on their tribal roots and the tragic stories that hurt but strengthened their communities.
+The day centers on their tribal roots and the tragic stories that hurt but strengthened their communities.

 Indigenous People's Day commemorates the Indigenous peoples of North America, celebrates their heritage and brings awareness to the history of colonialism and genocide.
 The idea for the holiday began at an international United Nations conference on discrimination in 1977.
 In 1992, the city of Berkeley, California observed its first "Day of Solidarity with Indigenous People" as a counter-celebration to Columbus Day.
 It is increasingly observed by certain states and municipalities in the United States.